nilseuropa/sdpp/readme.md

      Default: 0x378
 ```
 #### Notes
 You can have multiple copies of the driver loaded if there are multiple partitions on your SD card you want to use simultaneously.
-For best results, format your partitions on your SD card to FAT16 and less than 32MB of size.

 ****